MarcialRosales/java-pcf-workshops/README.md

 ## Load flights fares from an external application using User Provided Services

-1. Create a User Provided Service which encapsulates the credentials we need to call the `fare-service`.
+1. Create a User Provided Service which encapsulates the credentials we need to call the `fare-service`:
  	`cf uups fare-service -p '{"uri": "https://user:password@<your-fare-service-uri>" }'`
 2. Add `fare-service` as a service to the `flight-availability` manifest.yml
 	```